 Services likely to see indemnity claims, such as gambling and payday loan services.

-The risk of facing an indemnity claim can be minimized by:
+The risk of facing an indemnity claim can be minimised by:

 The Direct Debit Guarantee in action at GoCardless

-Invoices sent in advance for you.
-Under the GoCardless terms and conditions customers agree to a three day notice period.
+Notifications sent in advance for you - Under the GoCardless terms and conditions, customers agree to a three day notice period.
 GoCardless automatically notifies your customers via email 3 working days in advance of a payment.

-Provide clear contact information and good customer service.
-GoCardless offers a first stop for customer support helping you to manage any indemnity claims from your customers.
+Providing clear contact information and good customer service - GoCardless offers a first stop for customer support, helping you to manage any indemnity claims from your customers.

-Follow the Direct Debit scheme rules.
-GoCardless keeps up to date with all Direct Debit scheme rules.
+Following Direct Debit scheme rules - GoCardless keeps up to date with all Direct Debit scheme rules.
 We precisely follow the rules and help you do the same.